 Resolving the puzzle

 The question posed by William Murfin’s will is who was his ‘good friend’, Ann Venables?
 Only one other Venables appears in the parish registers at this period; a ‘Robert Venable’ was buried at St Nicholas in January 1779 but there is no evidence that he was related to her.
 Ann’s will reveals more.
 There she described herself as ‘spinster’ of Turnham Green, whereas Murfin had called her ‘spinster and servant maid’.
+The Chatsworth Servants’ Database reveals that she was the Housekeeper, a very senior “servantmaid” indeed, from at least 1774.
 Her request in the will to be buried in the same grave as her late friend Mr William Murfin raised the second question – was this carried out?
 She died, aged 72, in December 1814 and we know that her request was fulfilled because her executors added an inscription to William’s headstone which confirms that they were together.
-They must have been a couple but unmarried.
+They were most probably a couple but unmarried.